Top Ten of the Worst Broadway Shows Ever Made and What Made Them Fail, Including Moose Murders, Carrie, Dracula, and Lestat

-Dracula was an infamous flop, but Moose Murders was a spectacular trainwreck.
-The mystery farce was reportedly so bad, that a reviewer who saw the show wrote that viewers of Moose Murders will hold regular meetings and cry together, just like the survivors of the Titanic.
+Dracula was an infamous flop, but Moose Murders was a spectacular train wreck.
+The mystery farce was reportedly so bad, that a reviewer who saw the show wrote that viewers of Moose Murders should hold regular meetings and cry together, just like the survivors of the Titanic.
 One reviewer said the show "would insult the intelligence of an audience consisting entirely of amoebas".
-The story included, of all things, mother-son incest.
+The story included, of all things, mother-son incest and dinosaur game show hosts.
 The show closed after just one performance and 13 previews.

 The Polish version of A Chorus Line did not go over well with critics.
-Though the play was a hit in Poland, the writers failed to translate the script into fluent English, which did not bode well for English audiences.
-The music was not well received either.
-One critic noted that Metro "looks as if it is taking its cues from a faded 10th-generation bootleg videocassette of the film version of its Broadway prototype".
-After just 13 performances with an average of 35% attendance per show at just $20 per ticket, Metro closed.
+Though the play was a big hit in Poland, the writers failed to translate the script into fluent English, which did not bode well for English speaking audiences.
+The music was not well received by critics and audiences either.
+One critic noted that Metro "looks as if it is taking its cues from a faded 10th-generation bootleg videocassette of the film version of its Broadway prototype - complete with heads on the way to the bathroom".
+After just 13 performances, and with an average of 35% attendance per show at just $20 per ticket, Metro mercifully closed.